 Onguma Tree Top Camp is a small and intimate camp, especially designed for those travelers who would like to truly experience the bush in all of its raw splendor.
 In the midst of a busy traveling schedule, this is the perfect place to come and relax for a few days, breathe in the aromas of the bush and take in all that the surrounding wilderness has to offer.
 The Camp is built on wooden stilts among the tree tops with full views over one of the most beautiful watering holes on Onguma Game Reserve.
 It consists of only 4 thatched rooms with canvas walls, outside showers, a dining room and a main complex.
 Onguma Tree Top Camp is a place where birds and animals become your daily companion.
 A place where giraffe, zebra, lion, and many other species of antelope come to quench their thirst, and enhance every bit of your experience.

-Huab Under Canvas is located in a core desert adapted black rhino area in the Huab Conservancy in Damaraland.
-The camp is scenically nestled in a grove of Mopane trees on the banks of a tributary of the Huab River.
-Protected from all the prevailing winds and sun, this semi-mobile camp is virtually invisible from anywhere around and it carries arguably the lowest environmental footprint of any camp in Namibia.
-Tents are raised on mobile platforms and have basic infrastructure, which allows for important comforts, such as en suite flush toilets, but the essence of the camp remains Under Canvas, mobile and experiential.
+Located in a core desert adapted black rhino area in the //Huab Conservancy, Huab Under Canvas is nestled in a grove of Mopane trees on the banks of a tributary of the //Huab River in the heart of Damaraland.
+Protected from all the prevailing winds and sun, the camp is virtually invisible from anywhere around and it carries arguably the lowest environmental footprint of any camp in Namibia.
+Eight guest tents are raised on mobile platforms and have basic infrastructure such as single beds, cupboards, solar power and some important comforts such as en suite flush toilets and bucket showers.
+The common area includes a dining room, small lounge (with central charging station), fireplace deck and a plunge pool.
+However, the essence of the camp remains under canvas, mobile and experiential.

 Desert Breeze is located a few minutes' drive from the centre of town, on the banks of the usually dry Swakop River.
 To reach Desert Breeze from the town centre, drive along Riverside Avenue in Kramersdorf, into the Dune Estates and stay on this road following signs to the lodge.
 If you are approaching Swakopmund from the east, on the B2, turn left directly opposite the turnoff to Swakopmund Airport and reach Riverside Avenue this way.
 Staying at Desert Breeze will feel like you are part or the Namib Desert, overlooking the oldest desert in the world but still within a short distance of the Atlantic Ocean.
 Big basalt sculptures stand guard over the desert landscape.
 The creatively decorated luxury bungalows and friendly staff will make your stay very special.